Woutitit/woutitit.github.io/production/songwriting.md

 17. [Keep it simple](#keep-it-simple)
 18. [You don't always need a chorus](#you-dont-always-need-a-chorus)
 19. [Drops and choruses and transitions can be huge or small](#drops-and-choruses-and-transitions-can-be-huge-or-small)

+## Aliveness and variation is important
+So we've talked about dimensions (here or in the production tips article) but what really makes a song sound professional and - more importantly - interesting

 ## Some basic formulaic ideas
 > Should this go in an article itself?
 Practical songwriting tips as I did with the mixing stuff?
 Should it go in the mixing article?
 Or maybe the chords/melody article?